projektvpn/projektvpn/README.md

 ```

+### Configure ProjektVPN

-Make a `.env` file with the database credentials and bitcoin configuration:
+Make a `.env` file with the database credentials, cjdns admin credentials, and bitcoin configuration:

 ```
 DB_HOST=localhost